Gorillas & East Africa Safari

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

-5. Some governments currently have increased foreign travel advice around security in place for Queen Elizabeth National Park in Uganda.
+4. Some governments have increased foreign travel advice around security in place for Queen Elizabeth National Park in Uganda.
 Please check your government’s foreign travel advice before departure and ensure your travel insurance covers all destinations and activities on your itinerary.

 What to bring/pack